 Other web art creations by Lowell Boileau include SoulfulDetroit.com and The Lost Synagogues of Detroit [Shtetlhood.com].
 Boileau’s paintings, photography and web art can be viewed online at www.AtDetroit.net.

 A Michigan native, Boileau earned BA in Political Science from Taylor University in 1968 after which he served two years teaching at Salesian High School in Manzini, Swaziland as a U.S. Peace Corps volunteer.
 He engaged in post-graduate studies at the University of Michigan and Wayne State University in intellectual history and political theory before deciding in 1972 to pursue a career as a fine artist.
 His travels as a painter have taken him throughout Mexico, Europe, Africa, and the Middle East.
-He works out of his studio loft on Grand River in Farmington, Michigan.
+He works out of his studios in Detroit and Farmington, Michigan.